awesomeeng/awesome-config/README.md

 ## Namespaces

 AwesomeConfig is a global object, meaning that when you use AwesomeConfig in one part of your application, a second usage of it in a different part of your application uses the same object.
 If you are writing an application that uses AwesomeConfig, but also requires a module that uses AwesomeConfig as well, the potential for conflicting views of config or overwriting keys exists.
 To resolve this, AwesomeConfig allows you to use an optional namespace parameter during require.
-If you are writing a library that you expect others to require and are using AWesomeConfig, consider using a namespace instead of global usage.
+If you are writing a library that you expect others to require and are using AwesomeConfig, consider using a namespace instead of global usage.

 When you use a namespace you are creating an entirely separate instance of AwesomeConfig to which you can `init()`, `start()`, and `add()` without fear of conflicting with another namespace or the global namespace.
 Furthermore, you can reference your namespace in other parts of your application without having to pass AwesomeConfig around; you just need to know the namespace name.